FS-CodeBase/gsa_of_covid19_transmission_on_a_university_campus/README.txt

   model solutions found in the model_sols/ folder.
 The resulting sobol indices are saved in the sobol_indices_in_time/ folder.

+3)  RUN_ME.m
+> Shows examples of how to run the code to produce model solutions, perform the Sobol analysis and produce plots.

 ---------
 Functions
 ---------